danielruffolodeveloper/Fileupload_express_multer/README.md

   You should see a response on the right similar to this.
   ![Alt text](img/1.png?raw=true)
+  #### Note
-  the same process is followed for multiple files, only difference being that you add multiple file propertys to the body of your request
+  The same process is followed for multiple files, only difference being that you add multiple file propertys to the body of your request